Direct Preference Optimization for Adaptive Concept-based Explanations: Background

-\paragraph{Direct preference optimization (DPO) \cite{rafailov2023direct,rosset2024direct}.} The \emph{alignment} problem generally refers to ensuring the behavior of autonomous systems reflects human values that go beyond their task definition \cite{russell2019human,gabriel2020artificial,hadfield2016cooperative,bubeck2023sparks,shen2023large}.
-Reinforcement learning from human feedback (RLHF) \cite{askell2021general,ouyang2022training,kaufmann2023survey} is a prominent approach for the alignment of large language models (LLMs) with human preferences.
+Reinforcement learning from human feedback (RLHF) \cite{askell2021general,ouyang2022training,kaufmann2023survey} is a prominent approach for the alignment of large language models (LLMs) with human values that go beyond a model's task definition \cite{russell2019human,gabriel2020artificial,hadfield2016cooperative,bubeck2023sparks,shen2023large}.
 Instead of directly maximizing a reward with online reinforcement learning \cite{schulman2017proximal,schulman2015trust}, DPO reformulates the RLHF objective as an offline optimization problem without an explicit reward model---which would otherwise need estimation from data.
-Formally, denote $(w,u^+,u^-)$ a preference pair for state $w$, such that $u^+$ is the chosen utterance and $u^-$ is the rejected one.
+Formally, denote $q = (w,u^+,u^-)$ a preference pair for state $w$, such that $u^+$ is the chosen utterance and $u^-$ is the rejected one.
 The classical Bradley-Terry (BT) model \cite{zermelo1929berechnung,bradley1952rank} stipulates that

-where $r^*$ is the optimal reward model, and $\sigma$ is the sigmoid function. \citet{rafailov2023direct} show that even thought $r^*$ may be unknown (e.g., because it encodes human preferences), it can be rewritten in terms of the optimal RLHF speaker $S^*$.
-In particular, it holds that $r^* \propto \beta \log(S^*/S_{\rref})$, where $S_{\rref}$ is a reference model (usually a fine-tuned LLM), and $\beta$ is the strength of the regularizer $\KL(S^* || S_{\rref})$.
-Then, the DPO objective is the maximum likelihood estimate of $r^*$ under the BT model, i.e.
+where $r^*$ is the optimal reward model, and $\sigma$ is the sigmoid function.
+That is, the probability of $u^+$ being preferred to $u^-$ is proportional to their reward difference. \citet{rafailov2023direct} show that even though $r^*$ may be unknown (\eg, because it encodes human preferences), it can be rewritten in terms of the optimal RLHF speaker $S^*$.
+In particular, it holds that $r^*(u,w) \propto \beta \log(P_{S^*}(u \mid w)/P_{S_{\rref}}(u \mid w))$, where $S_{\rref}$ is a reference model (usually a fine-tuned LLM), and $\beta$ is the strength of the regularizer $\KL(S^* || S_{\rref})$.
+Then, the DPO objective is the maximum likelihood estimate of $r^*$ under the BT model.
+Denote $\D$ the distribution of $q = (w,u^+,w^-)$, then